klusht/blender-http-api/README.md

 - This will start a separate thread from python that will be listening on localhost:8000

 There are two modes for the moment:
-- sync: will execute the commands in a separate thread (not safe)
+- sync / exec: will execute the commands in a separate thread (not safe) but will return data
-- async: will schedule the command to be evaluated in the MainThread every second (safe)
+- async: will schedule the command to be evaluated in the MainThread every second (safe) no data can be return

 #### Warning